Bring on the texture with the dynamic layering effect with rugs.

 Layering Rugs in Your Home

-Layer Rugs with Different Rug Textures:
+Layer Rugs with Different Rug Textures

 If you decide to layer rugs with different textures, consider using one area rug with a stylish motif.
 This can serve as a focal point or a harmonizing element.

-Contrasting Rug Designs:
+Contrasting Rug Designs

 If you're experimenting with contrasting rug designs, try blending color schemes.
 This means that even though the designs may vary, the colors should have similar shared features.
+Make sure they share complementary hues, such as shades of blue or earth tones.
+This keeps the design cohesive while still allowing the rugs to shine individually.

-Simplicity in Color and Patterns:
+Simplicity in Color and Patterns

 RELATED: Give a room life and dimension with styling with rugs. click the link to see the post!